tmr08c/tmr08c.github.io/content/blog/2021/08/adding-randomness-to-test-data/index.md

 ### Global

 FactoryBot also supports [global sequences](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#global-sequences).
-These are named sequences that you can use reference across factories, providing globally unique, valid data between models and attributes.
+These are named sequences that you can reference across factories, providing globally unique, valid data between models and attributes.
 An example of this may be generating sample email addresses.
 However, global sequences can generate any type of data.
 For example, at work, we have a simple `string` sequence that returns the string, "string," with a number appended.

 ```ruby
 sequence :string do |n|